microsoft/botframework-solutions/docs/_docs/virtual-assistant/handbook/deployment-scripts.md

 ## Resources
 **LU** - this folder contains localized .lu files representing the basic LUIS models provided in the project.

-**QnA** - this folder contains localized .lu files representing the basic knowledge models provided in the project.
+**QnA** - this folder contains localized .qna files representing the basic knowledge bases provided in the project.

 **template.json** - this file is the ARM template used to deploy the Azure Resources required by the project.